MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/licensing/concurrent-pipelines-ts.md

 You can register one XAML build controller for each private pipeline in your account.
 Your account gets at least one free private pipeline, so you can register one XAML build controller for no additional charge.
 For each additional XAML build controller, you'll need an additional private pipeline.

-### As a Visual Studio Enterprise subscriber, do I get additional pipelines for TFS and Team Services?
+### As a Visual Studio Enterprise subscriber, do I get additional pipelines for TFS and VSTS?

 Yes.
-Visual Studio Enterprise subscribers get [one concurrent private pipeline in Team Foundation Server 2017](concurrent-pipelines-tfs.md) and one concurrent private pipeline in each Team Services account of which they are a member.
+Visual Studio Enterprise subscribers get [one concurrent private pipeline in Team Foundation Server 2017](concurrent-pipelines-tfs.md) and one concurrent private pipeline in each VSTS account of which they are a member.

 ### I'm using the Hosted Linux Preview queue and I'm getting only one agent at a time even though I purchased multiple hosted pipelines.
 Why?